chrisgrieser/nvim-spider/README.md

 except for two differences:

 ### Subword motion
-The movements happen by subwords, meaning it stops at the sub-parts of a `camelCase`, `SCREAMING_SNAKE_CASE`, or `kebab-case` variable.
+The motions are based on subwords, meaning they stop at the segments of a `camelCase`, `SNAKE_CASE`, or `kebab-case` variable.

 ```lua
 -- positions vim's `w` will move to